phpb-com/short-duid-js/README.md

 ```
 ## TODO
-- [ ] Improve performance, if possible
 - [ ] Improve error handling, at the moment most of them are silent and prefer overflow
 - [ ] Add more examples

 ## Contributing
-All are welcome to submit pull requests and patches
+All are welcome to submit issues, ideas, pull requests and patches

 ## License